 The assessed content areas are ELA, Mathematics, and Science.
 The Wyoming state content standards can be found on the WDE's Standards Webpage at edu.wyoming.gov/educators/standards/ or individually on the ELA Webpage, the Mathematics Webpage, and the Science Webpage.
-The summative assessment in grades 3-8 10 assesses achievement in the content areas, and the summative assessment in grades 9-11 assesses college readiness and achievement.
-Starting in the 2017-18 school year, the summative assessment in grades 3-10 will assess achievement in the content areas and students in grade 11 will continue to take a standardized college readiness exam, which will only be used to assess college readiness.
+The summative assessment in grades 3-10 assesses achievement in the content areas.

-The Secretary anticipates collecting relevant information consistent with the assessment peer review process in 34 CFR § 200.2(d).
+1 The Secretary anticipates collecting relevant information consistent with the assessment peer review process in 34 CFR § 200.2(d).
 An SEA need not submit any information regarding challenging State academic standards and assessments at this time.

-2. E i ghth Grade Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § 200.5(b)(4)): i.
-Does the State administer an end-of-course mathematics assessment to meet the requirements under section $1111(b)(2)(B)(v)(I)(bb)$ of the ESEA? $\Box$ Yes ⊠ No ii.
+2. Eigh i. th Grade Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § 200.5(b)(4)): Does the State administer an end-of-course mathematics assessment to meet the requirements under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA? ☐ Yes ☐ No ii.
 If a State responds "yes" to question 2(i), does the State wish to exempt an eighthgrade student who takes the high school mathematics course associated with the end-of-course assessment from the mathematics assessment typically administered in eighth grade under section 1111(b)(2)(B)(v)(I)(aa) of the ESEA and ensure that: a.
 The student instead takes the end-of-course mathematics assessment the State administers to high school students under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; b.
 The student's performance on the high school assessment is used in the year in which the student takes the assessment for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA; c.
 In high school: 1.
 The student takes a State-administered end-of-course assessment or nationally recognized high school academic assessment as defined in 34 CFR § 200.3(d) in mathematics that is more advanced than the assessment the State administers under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; 2.
 The State provides for appropriate accommodations consistent with 34 CFR § 200.6(b) and (f); and 3.
-The student's performance on the more advanced mathematics assessment is used for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(B)(i) of the ESEA. □ Yes □ No Not Applicabl e iii.
+The student's performance on the more advanced mathematics assessment is used for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA. □ Yes □ No Not Applicable iii.
 If a State responds "yes" to question 2(ii), consistent with 34 CFR § 200.5(b)(4), describe, with regard to this exception, its strategies to provide all students in the State the opportunity to be prepared for and to take advanced mathematics coursework in middle school.
-Not Applicabl e.
+Not Applicable.

-- 3. Native Language Assessments (ESEA section 1111(b)(2)(F) and 34 CFR § 200.6(f)(2)(ii)): - i.
+3. Native Language Assessments (ESEA section 1111(b)(2)(F) and 34 CFR § 200.6(f)(2)(ii)):

+i.
 Provide its definition for "languages other than English that are present to a significant extent in the participating student population," and identify the specific languages that meet that definition.